adambard/learnxinyminutes-docs/php.html.markdown

 // Or, use call_user_func(callable $callback [, $parameter [, ... ]]);

-// You can get the all the parameters passed to a function function parameters() {
+// You can get all the parameters passed to a function function parameters() {
     $numargs = func_num_args();
     if ($numargs > 0) {